-Here are a few of the Flag Etiquette standards that we live by daily:
+Here are a few of the Flag Etiquette standards that we live:

 - The flag should be cleaned and mended when necessary, and when a flag is damaged or worn in a way that is not fit to serve as a symbol of our country, it should be destroyed by burning in a dignified manner.